 - Illustrations, tables and pictures:

-tables, illustrations and pictures must also be provided in separate files.
-They should be placed at the end of the manuscript.
+tables, illustrations and pictures must be provided in separate files.
+Captions should be placed at the end of the manuscript.